 - A single measure of spirits (e.g. whisky, vodka, rum or gin) = one unit.

 Men: As a rule, health experts say that a man should not regularly drink more than 3-4 units a day.
-In real terms, this means blokes shouldn’t exceed two pints of lager or beer, or three glasses of wine a day.
+This means blokes shouldn’t down more than two pints of lager or beer, or three glasses of wine a day.
+These guidelines are based on science, but we also know that there’s a culture of binge drinking specifically with men so drinking small amount of alcohol might not be such a bad idea.

 Women: Health experts recommend women should not regularly exceed 2-3 units a day.
 In real terms this is a pint or a couple of glasses of wine a day.